sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In this example, `param2` has a default value of `defaultValue`.
 If `param2` is not passed as an argument when the function is called, it will automatically use the default value.

-### 89. What is call by value and what is call by reference ?
+### Question 89.
+What is call by value and what is call by reference ?

 In JavaScript, call by value and call by reference are two different ways of passing values to a function.